welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/sending-transaction/klaytn.md

     try {
       const transactionParameters = {
         from: accounts,
-        to: accounts. // send to yourself
+        to: accounts, // send to yourself
         value: '0x00',
         input: '0x6057361d000000000000000000000000000000000000000000000000000000000008a198',
       };